AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/11/lowland-multimodality-detection/index.md

 Despite all these problems, this approach works and can be used in practice.
 I have been using it in [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) for the past two years (it's available since v0.10.14), but there are still cases when it doesn't help to automatically make a reliable conclusion about multimodality.
-So, I decided to find another approach that will work better.
+So, I decided to find another approach that would work better.

 ### Introducing lowlands